-The Title IX and Interpersonal Violence Response Coordinator or their designee will determine whether interim interventions and protective measure should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
+The Title IX Office will determine whether interim interventions and protective measure should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
 Examples of interim protective measures include, but are not limited to: a University No Contact Order, residence hall relocation, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
 These remedies may be applied to one, both, or multiple parties involved.
-Violations of the Title IX and Interpersonal Violence Response Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
+Violations of Title IX Office directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
 Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Xavier University.